-Recreatives ATV's have three identification numbers: Vehicle Identification Number, Engine Identification Number and Transmission Identification Number.
+Max ATVs have three identification numbers: Product Identification Number (PIN), Engine Identification Number and Transmission Identification Number.

 These numbers are required by the dealer to complete warranty claims properly.
-No warranty will be allowed by Recreatives Ind. if the Vehicle or Engine or Transmission Identification Numbers are removed or mutilated in any way.
+No warranty will be allowed by Recreatives Ind.
+Inc. if the Vehicle or Engine or Transmission Identification Numbers are removed or mutilated in any way.

-Always provide the ATV name, Vehicle Identification Number, Engine Identification Number and Transmission Identification Number when contacting a Recreatives dealer or Recreatives Ind. for parts, service, accessories, or warranty.
+Always provide the ATV name, Product Identification Number, Engine Identification Number and Transmission Identification Number when contacting a MAX dealer or Recreatives Ind.
+Inc. for parts, service, accessories, or warranty.